-Professor Simon Baron-Cohen:
+Professor Simon Baron-Cohen

 The research group comprises 20-30 staff from a range of scientific disciplines.
-SpRs looking for research experience are welcome to contact Professor Simon Baron-Cohen to explore collaborating on an existing project or setting up a new one.
+If you are looking for research experience are welcome to contact Professor Simon Baron-Cohen to explore collaborating on an existing project or setting up a new one.